kushalsamant/coherence/anthologies.md

 Use Bank Account #2 as your Tax account (30% of your money or as advised by your tax accountant) for paying tax.

 Use Bank Account #3 as your Main account (20% of your money) for business and living expenses.
-Use 10% of Bank Account #3 (2% of your money) for all business marketing purposes, and should earn the expected gross revenue i.e. 100% of Bank Account #1.
+Use 10% of Bank Account #3 (2% of your money) for all business marketing purposes.
+This should earn the expected gross revenue i.e. 100% of Bank Account #1.

 Use Bank Account #4 as your Investment account (10% of your money) for debt, gold, investments, mutual funds, and share/stock trading.